Superstring theory: Background

 One of the deepest open problems in theoretical physics is formulating a theory of quantum gravity.
 Such a theory incorporates both the theory of general relativity, which describes gravitation and applies to large-scale structures, and quantum mechanics or more specifically quantum field theory, which describes the other three fundamental forces that act on the atomic scale.

 Quantum field theory, in particular the Standard Model, is currently the most successful theory to describe fundamental forces, but while computing physical quantities of interest, naïvely one obtains infinite values.
 Physicists developed the technique of renormalization to 'eliminate these infinities' to obtain finite values which can be experimentally tested.
 This technique works for three of the four fundamental forces: Electromagnetism, the strong force and the weak force, but does not work for gravity, which is non-renormalizable.
 Development of a quantum theory of gravity therefore requires different means than those used for the other forces.

-According to superstring theory, or more generally string theory, the fundamental constituents of reality are strings with radius on the order of the Planck length (about 10^{−33} cm).
+According to superstring theory, or more generally string theory, the fundamental constituents of reality are strings with radius on the order of the Planck length (about ×10^-33 cm).
 An appealing feature of string theory is that fundamental particles can be viewed as excitations of the string.
-The tension in a string is on the order of the Planck force (10^{44} newtons).
+The tension in a string is on the order of the Planck force (×10^44 N).
 The graviton (the proposed messenger particle of the gravitational force) is predicted by the theory to be a string with wave amplitude zero.

 History

-Investigating how a string theory may include fermions in its spectrum led to the invention of supersymmetry (in the West) in 1971, a mathematical transformation between bosons and fermions.
+Investigating how a string theory may include fermions in its spectrum led to the invention of supersymmetry.
+In 1971, J. L. Gervais and B. Sakita worked on the two-dimensional case in which they use the concept of "supergauge," a mathematical transformation between bosons and fermions.
 String theories that include fermionic vibrations are now known as "superstring theories".

 Since its beginnings in the seventies and through the combined efforts of many different researchers, superstring theory has developed into a broad and varied subject with connections to quantum gravity, particle and condensed matter physics, cosmology, and pure mathematics.